Currency in Lithuania

 You’re in for a treat in Lithuania but to get more out of your stay, it’s always handy to be savvy about your money options.
 This guide will give you a total rundown of all things money-related in Lithuania, from the best currency exchange options to how to pay for things.

-What Currency is Used in Lithuania
+What Currency does Lithuania use?

 Lithuania is one of the most recent countries to join the eurozone – the collection of European countries using the euro.